rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> fparams.GetFuncGroup(34).GetProp('_Name')
 '-O'

 The catalog is hierarchical: smaller fragments are combined to form larger ones.
+From a small fragment, one can find the larger fragments to which it contributes using the :api:`rdkit.Chem.rdfragcatalog.FragCatalog.GetEntryDownIds`
-From a small fragment, one can find the larger fragments to which it contributes using the GetEntryDownIds method:
+method:

 >>> fcat=FragmentCatalog.FragCatalog(fparams)
 >>> m = Chem.MolFromSmiles('OCC(NC1CC1)CCC')